cielo24/Docs/api/source/output_formats/elementlist.rst

 .. note::
-    The text of some entities/keywords/topics may have been inferred by the content of the transcript and may not actually appear in the Elementlist.
+    The text of some entities/keywords/topics may have been inferred by the content of the transcript and may not actually appear in the ElementList.

 .. note::
     The actual entity/keyword/topic is the "key" in the dictionary.
 It is always lowercase